There are different reasons for absence from the workplace.

 Holiday Entitlement for Part time staff is worked out on your weekly hours and FTE (Full Time Equivalent) .
 The table below will work all hours and leave you are entitled to per year.
 However this is dependent upon your start date, if you start mid-way through the academic year your entitlement will be reduced for that year.
 The document below will estimate how much holiday you receive.

-The details about Hope's Liturgical days can be found in the Annual Leave Arrangement 2018/19.
+The details about Hope's Liturgical days can be found in the and Annual Leave Arrangements 2021-22.

 For any period of sickness absence you will be required to provide either a self-certificate or fitness for work note.
 These forms should be authorised by your line manager and sent to Personnel.